Kerry Hays Gronewald

 Currently lives and works in Atlanta, GA

-Once she no longer sees her own hand in her work, is she satisfied with a piece.
+Once she no longer sees her own hand in her work, she is satisfied with a piece.
 Each piece must firstly invoke a feeling of balance, pleasure, light and relief.
 But her pursuit is that upon further study, the viewer sees a darkness, a chaos, a mystery, a bit of discomfort, struggle and death.
 Because only when these tendencies are present, can the viewer feel the reprieve, softening and resultfulness that light, life and balance can bring.

 Her work is marked by the convergence of hard lines with soft palettes and flowing, sculptural values.
 She is very experimental in her use of materials and most pieces are a mixture of media and rich in layer and texture.
 Her work is especially favored by designers as it brings a timeless, but current life to any room.